lutsenko-yuriy/some_lectures/Kubernetes.md

 Usually there are also several master nodes for a redundancy.

+#### NB

+Starting with version [1.20.0](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.20.md) the name _Master Node_ gets deprecated.
+Instead another term is used which is [**Control Plane**](https://kubernetes.io/docs/concepts/overview/components/).

+The processes from the lecture are called almost the same but `kube-` is added to the beginning of each process (except etcd, it did not change).
+Also there is a new process called [cloud controller manager](https://kubernetes.io/docs/concepts/overview/components/#cloud-controller-manager) which links the cluster with a used cloud provider's API.

+For the rest of the lecture this entity will still be referred to as a Master Node.

 ### [An example cluster](https://www.youtube.com/watch?v=X48VuDVv0do&t=33m8s)

 As rule, simple applications start with two master nodes and three worker nodes.
 For obvious reasons master nodes require less computing power, even though they are crucial for the cluster.

+## Practice

+### Minikube and Kubectl

+[**Minikube**](https://github.com/kubernetes/minikube) is a one node cluster running both master and worker processes.
+It is used to test a cluster locally without deploying it somewhere else.
+It has a docker preinstalled.

+Minikube starts a virtual box (virtual machine?) and runs the node on the virtual box.

+In order to interact with the Minikube a **Kubectl** is used.
+It is a command line tool for a K8s cluster.
+Basically it interacts with the API server running in a master node in any cluster, not only the API server in the Minikube node.